hangduykhiem/gravity/README.md

 ### TODO

 - Write more documentation
+- Avoid presenters to die if rotation screen rotation changes
+- Add more utility methods
 - Add more sample apps
-- Avoid presenters to die if rotation screen rotation changes

 ## Getting Help